AlessandroVol23/AlessandroVol23/README.md

 ## My Latest Blog Posts 👇

+ I'm Sandro, a fullstack serverless developer from Munich, Germany 🇩🇪.
+I specialize in building digital products on AWS.
+I love helping startups and enterprises do that efficiently.

+ Are you interested in working together?
+I can help you discuss your cloud architecture, build a new product, or consult on anything serverless and cloud-related.
+Feel free to reach out via [email](mailto:alessandro.volpicella@gmail.com).
+If you want to learn more about me head over to this [page](https://sandrovolpicella.com).

 <!-- HASHNODE_BLOG:START -->
 <p align="left"><a href="https://blog.awsfundamentals.com/the-best-reinvent-cloudwatch-launches" title="The Best re:Invent CloudWatch Launches"><img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1733987106176/f48d088f-fb85-44d7-b3d8-70334979a116.png" alt="The Best re:Invent CloudWatch Launches" width="300px" align="left" /></a><a href="https://blog.awsfundamentals.com/the-best-reinvent-cloudwatch-launches" title="The Best re:Invent CloudWatch Launches"><strong>The Best re:Invent CloudWatch Launches</strong></a><div><strong>December 12, 2024</strong></div><br/>There were a lot of CloudWatch launches this year.
 In the launch session, they were summarized as: